huaweicloud/terraform-provider-huaweicloud/docs/resources/sfs_turbo.md

 * `region` - (Optional, String, ForceNew) The region in which to create the SFS Turbo resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new SFS Turbo resource.

-* `name` - (Required, String, ForceNew) Specifies the name of an SFS Turbo file system.
+* `name` - (Required, String) Specifies the name of an SFS Turbo file system.
 The value contains 4 to 64 characters and must start with a letter.
-Changing this will create a new resource.

 * `size` - (Required, Int) Specifies the capacity of a sharing file system, in GB.
   + If `share_type` is set to **STANDARD** or **PERFORMANCE**, the value ranges from 500 to 32768, and ranges from